kwang1012/RASCal-NSDI-26-Artifacts/README.md

 # RASCal NSDI'26 Artifacts

 The experiments in the papers use multiple Raspberry PIs and real devices.
 For the reproducability purpose, in this repo we simulate all the devices in a single node setting.
-Due to some dependencies of home assistant, the published code can only run on Linux machine.
+Due to some dependencies of home assistant, the published code can only run on Linux machines.

 ### TODOs
-- [ ] 7_4
+- [ ] Fix 7.4 experiments bugs

 ### 1. Setup Environment